lopqto/lopqto.github.io/about.md

 ---

 ### Who i am ?
-security researcher with lots of interest in reverse engineering, malware analysis, and Windows internals. currently, working for [Basu cert](https://basucert.ir).
+Security researcher with lots of interest in reverse engineering, malware analysis, and Windows internals.
+Currently, working for [Basu cert](https://basucert.ir).